OctopusDeploy/docs/docs/deploying-applications/custom-scripts/index.md

 ## Standalone scripts

 Octopus also allows you to add standalone script steps to your deployment process.
-You can use standalone scripts to execute scripts on the Octopus Server or onÂ [deployment targets](/docs/home/deployment-targets.md), where the script can be defined inline or as part of a package.
-Standalone scripts are so useful we've dedicated an entire page to them:Â [Standalone scripts](/docs/home/deploying-applications/custom-scripts/standalone-scripts.md).
+You can use standalone scripts to execute scripts on the Octopus Server or on [deployment targets](/docs/home/deployment-targets.md), where the script can be defined inline or as part of a package.
+Standalone scripts are so useful we've dedicated an entire page to them: [Standalone scripts](/docs/home/deploying-applications/custom-scripts/standalone-scripts.md).

 ![](/docs/images/5671696/5865914.png)